Lakshmi Planum

 Lakshmi Planum is a plateau feature approximately 2 million km^{2} ringed by rugged mountains, the surface of Venus on the Western Ishtar Terra.
 It is named after Lakshmi, the Hindu goddess of wealth.

-It is roughly 3.5 to 5 km above the mean planetary radius.
+It is roughly 3.5 to 5 km above the mean planetary radius, featuring two large oval depressions (Colette and Sacajawea).

+The plains of Lakshmi are made up of radar-dark, homogeneous, smooth lava flows.

 Lakshmi Planum is ringed by intensely deformed terrain, some of which is shown in the southern portion of the image and is called Clotho Tessera.

-The plains of Lakshmi are made up of radar-dark, homogeneous, smooth lava flows.